Aayenah/coffida/README.md

 - Add cafe to favourites
 - Add/edit/delete owned reviews
 - Like/unlike a review
+- Use camera to take picture and add to review
-- Add photo to owned reviews
+- View/delete review photo
+- View cafe on map
 - Search by name, ratings, group (e.g. favourites)
 - Authentication flow
 - Update user profile
-- Change password

 ## Style Guide